 - Annually your running costs will be cheaper!

 - Reverse cycle units are now modernised with many user friendly features and can be controlled by mobile via Wi-Fi control.

-All that is required is for a Rapid Cold member to inspect your property, size up and design your duct work.
+All that is required is for a Rapid Cold member to inspect your property, size up and design your duct or pipe work.
 From here, we will offer you our prices, which include decommissioning and removing your old unit/s.

 - Only use a qualified gasfitter.
 Ask your gasfitter for a Compliance Certificate on completion of any installation work.